Assistant Vice President for Student Life and Dean of Students

 - Mood changes: displaying extreme or dramatic changes of mood or behavior

 - Other: getting affairs in order, having a suicide plan, past suicide attempts

 Further education and training in identifying and assisting emotionally distressed and at-risk students is provided by the counseling staff at Health and Wellness Services, and is available upon request.
 To inquire about training, contact Scott Kadera at (801) 957-4268 or email@example.com.

-If the Dean of Students is not available, contact the Director of Student Conduct & Support Services at 801-957-3133 or email firstname.lastname@example.org.
+If the Dean of Students is not available, contact the Director for Student Conduct & Support Services at the South City Campus, Room 2-068A, 801-957-3133 or email email@example.com.

 After hours, the 24-Hour Crisis Line (801-587-3000) provided by the University of Utah Neuropsychiatric Institute can be called.
 A Mobile Crisis Outreach Team is also available at this number for on-site assessment and crisis intervention.